j3k0/ganomede-notifications/api-docs/coordinator.md

 Every notification type has `from` field set to `coordinator/v1`.

-Coordinator sends out 2 types of notifications that are bascially the same: `leave` and `join` for notifying players that someone leaved or joined a game they are participating in.
-Every active player participating will receive this notifications except the one that left or joined.
+Coordinator sends out 2 types of notifications that are bascially the same: `leave` and `join` for notifying players that someone left or joined a game they are participating in.
+Every active player will receive these notifications except the one that left or joined.

 (Active players are those who joined the game and didn't left it.)